bosborne/nyackcommunitygarden/index.md

-The Nyack Community Garden on [South Franklin Street between Depew and Hudson Avenues](http://www.openstreetmap.org/?minlon=-73.9218139648438&minlat=41.0889358520508&maxlon=-73.9215545654297&maxlat=41.0897102355957) in Nyack is a place for community residents to garden together – to work individually and collaboratively.
+The Nyack Community Garden on [South Franklin Street between Depew and Hudson Avenues](http://www.openstreetmap.org/?minlon=-73.9218139648438&minlat=41.0889358520508&maxlon=-73.9215545654297&maxlat=41.0897102355957) in Nyack is a place for community residents to garden together.
 The garden’s members plant vegetables, fruits, and flowers in their individual plots and help maintain the whole garden including surrounding flower beds.
 They produce nutritious food and beautiful flowers for their own use.
 Many donate to local soup